-The SLES evaluation covers a potentially distributed, but closed network of IBM xSeries, pSeries, zSeries, iSeries and eServer 325 servers running the evaluated version of SLES.
+The SLES evaluation covers a potentially distributed, but closed network of HP (Pentium, Xeon, Itanium2 and Opteron based) servers and workstations running the evaluated version of SLES.
 The hardware platforms selected for the evaluation consist of machines which are available when the evaluation has completed and to remain available for a substantial period of time afterwards.